CheCoelho/onchainERC20Exchange/README.md

 Approve the Exchange Contract to transfer the ERC20 tokens to a recipient (ADDR 1).
 This step should be followed for every token one desires to be able to trade on the exchange.

 This step calls the approve function of the ERC20 contract to allow the the exchange contract to transfer (100) tokens to a recipient.
-This step also registers the ERC20 on the Exchange contract.

 ```
 npx hardhat run scripts/approveTransfers.js --network localhost